-Car makers are always coming up with new and seemingly foolproof ways to stop people locking their keys in their car, for example.
+Car makers are always coming up with new and seemingly foolproof ways to stop people from locking their keys in their cars, for example.

-But has clever as car makers get, there is always someone who can find some way to circumvent these safety measure.
+But as clever as car makers get, there is always someone who can find some way to circumvent this safety measure.
 Like my client yesterday from mermaid Beach.
 This is how it went down.

-New client (lets call him, largish tradesman… “max”).
+New client (let’s call him, a largish tradesman… “max”).
 Max was parking his van in a pretty tight spot… he remembers muttering that people should learn to park straight… but park safely completed he exited the car.

 He stands there for a moment in disbelief.
 He has achieved the near possible.
 Locking his keys in a “lock keys in car” proof car.

-Lucky for him I am trained professional and not laugh in these sorts of situations.
-Not even a smirk from me – I am true professional.
+Lucky for him I am a trained professional and do not laugh in these sorts of situations.
+Not even a smirk from me – I am a true professional.
 I kept the laughter till later on down the pub when I was telling my mates the story.

 I had the van unlocked in less than 90 seconds and the keys retrieved but there was more bad news.
 The transponder/door opener part of the key was now smashed and unusable(its last act on this earth was to lock the keys in the car ) and the key itself, was snapped.

-In Max’s case, the key and and key-less opener were an all in one.
+In Max’s case, the key and keyless opener were all-in-ones.
 So he needed a new key and transponder all in one.
 He decided to go with a generic key/transponder replacement on the spot – far less than the brand name one would have cost and just as effective

 Have you found some way to circumvent the safety measure of your car and somehow still managed to lock your keys in?
 You’d be surprised just how many people manage to do it.
 If that’s you, I’d love to hear from you, leave a comment in the comments section below.